JESSICA ADAMS

 Memories of Michael Lutin

 It’s extraordinary that my old astrology amigo Mr. Lutin should pass to spirit, just as his most famous prediction (about America) is also passing.
-It ran in Vanity Fair, where his monthly horoscopes appeared, as a feature on the future of the U.S.A. under Pluto in Capricorn.
-That’s his chosen final photograph of himself, below, from Twitter.
+We followed each other on Twitter until the end, from where this portrait comes.

 hPc4ZOJ9 400x400 300x300 - Remembering Michael Lutin